 It’s pretty obvious why they should care if you have current payday loans or have struggled to repay one.
 But you might think that a single payday loan in the past which you repaid in full was a good thing for your credit record…

-However it seems that most high street lenders and some other major lenders are taking the view that using a payday loan at all is a sign that you have had money problems, and in these days of tight lending criteria, it is either a black mark against your application or leads to immediate rejection, even if you have no other problems.
-For example, a GE Money spokesman said “Payday loan data is one of many items in this review and if an applicant has a current or had a recent payday loan, it is unlikely we will consider their application.”
+However, most major mortgage lenders take the view that using payday loans in the last year is a sign that you have had recent money problems.
+In these days of tight lending criteria, it can lead to rejection, even if you have no other problems.
+For example, a GE Money spokesman said: “Payday loan data is one of many items in this review and if an applicant has a current or had a recent payday loan, it is unlikely we will consider their application.”

 There is anecdotal evidence from mortgage brokers that this sort of position is now common: “One broker said that in the last 12 months, 85% of mortgage applications it has dealt with have been turned down where applicants had payday loans on their credit history.
 Of these refused applications, over half (57%) had no other issues with their credit file other than the recording of a payday loan within the previous six months.”